S-Corp Reasonable Compensation in 2026

 The IRS has new technology for finding you.
 The agency has deployed AI-powered case selection tools that flag returns where officer compensation looks unusually low relative to the entity's distributions, revenue, industry, and geography.
 If your salary-to-distribution ratio is an outlier, the algorithm notices.
 This is a structural change from the old world where enforcement was mostly random.

 Section 199A is permanent, and it creates a new tension.
-The One Big Beautiful Bill Act, signed July 2025, made the qualified business income (QBI) deduction permanent.
-This 20% deduction on qualified business income is a major tax benefit for S-corp owners, but W-2 wages are excluded from QBI.
-That means higher salary reduces your QBI deduction.
+The One Big Beautiful Bill Act (Pub.
+L. 119-21), signed July 4, 2025, made the qualified business income (QBI) deduction permanent rather than letting it sunset at the end of 2025.
+The 20% deduction on qualified business income is a major tax benefit for S-corp owners, but W-2 wages — including your own salary — are excluded from QBI.
+That means a higher salary reduces your QBI deduction.
 It's a direct incentive to push salary down, and it's exactly the behavior the IRS is watching for.
+Two 2026 wrinkles sharpen the math: the income range over which the deduction phases out for specified service businesses widened (to $75,000 for single filers and $150,000 for joint filers), and a new minimum $400 deduction applies to taxpayers who materially participate in a business with at least $1,000 of QBI.
+None of that changes the core trap — the salary that minimizes your QBI deduction is rarely the salary that survives an IRS reasonableness challenge.
 We cover this tradeoff in detail in How the QBI Deduction Affects Your S-Corp Salary Decision.

 The nine IRS factors